-The Voting Desk is set up outside the meeting room.
+The Voting desk is set up outside the AGM conference room.

-Any enquiries regarding on-site voting should be directed to the Election Officers, who are available at the Voting Desk.
+Any enquiries regarding Member online and proxy online voting should be directed to the Election Officers, who are available at the Voting desk.

 The APNIC EC appoints the Election Chair.
 The Chair’s responsibilities are to: